polkadot-developers/polkadot-docs/develop/integrations/wallets.md

     ---

-    A cold storage solution that allows you to use a phone in airplane mode as an air-gapped wallet.
-Turn your extra phone, tablet, or other iOS or Android device into a hardware wallet.
+    This cold storage solution lets you use a phone in airplane mode as an air-gapped wallet, turning any spare phone, tablet, or iOS/Android device into a hardware wallet.

     [:octicons-arrow-right-24: Reference](https://vault.novasama.io/){target=\_blank}